JuKyoKim/shellScripts/adbSingle/readme.md

 - Make the screenrecord function time delayable (will most likely prompt options then accept a second argument to the screenrecord function)
 - Allow the option to run the script with arguments instead of going to text based flow
 - Allow users to pull files if they pass a specific route/pathing for the device
+- Allow user to input env variables (stuff like "~", "HOME", "PATH", "EXPORT_FARTS" ) to be used when entering options in the script flow (read line needs to be done in current shell (refer to my auto complete and hockey app shell script since its done there.))